droy2002/Alarm-App/README.md

 # Alarm-App
-A alarm app by using HTML, CSS and JS
+A alarm application by using HTML, CSS and JS